 Are you looking to create a craft that you can sell online and at craft shows?
 I show you where and how to buy craft supplies for your greeting card business.
-I give you all the useful information here.
+I give you useful information here.
 Step by step instructions with videos and photos on how to start and run a successful card business.

 - What craft supplies you will need and which are optional